 Watch the Total Cost, Not Just the Rate

-A 10% LOC with a 2% origination fee and $500 annual fee can cost more than a 12% LOC with no fees, depending on how you use it.
-Always calculate total cost including all fees, not just the stated interest rate.
+A 10% LOC with a 2% origination fee and $500 annual fee can cost more than a 12% LOC with no fees.
+Your usage pattern determines the true cost difference.
+Always calculate total cost including all fees, not just the interest rate.
 Use our LOC fees calculator to compare true costs across lenders.

 2026 Rate Trends: Why Rates Are Where They Are

-For LOC borrowers, this means two things: (1) rates are significantly higher than the 2020–2021 era when prime was at 3.25%, and (2) any Fed rate cuts in 2026 will flow directly through to variable-rate LOC payments.
-Businesses with significant LOC balances should model their cash flow under both scenarios — rate-hold and rate-cut — to understand their exposure.
+For LOC borrowers, this means: (1) rates are significantly higher than 2020–2021, and (2) any Fed rate cuts in 2026 will flow directly through to variable-rate payments.
+Businesses with significant LOC balances should model their cash flow under both rate-hold and rate-cut scenarios.

 Frequently Asked Questions